Minimalist Lifestyle: Why Others Got Started will give you a little peek inside the window of souls that craved a simpler life.

 My hand is waving in the air right now.
 It’s so frustrating!

-The constant search lead one person to completely overhauling her life.
+The constant search for things lead one person to completely overhaul her life.
 Now everything has a place, and she can easily find everything.

 This reason alone would be good enough to start the journey.